attrill20/attrill20/README.md

 * 🌍   I'm a former geography teacher, transferrable skills include breaking down information, problem solving and collaboration
 * 💻   Currently studying on Bootcamp 14 with The School of Code
 * 🧠   I'm currently learning: React, Node.js and REST APIs
-* 👨‍💻   Working on projects: FPL Fixture Difficulty Generator
+* 👨‍💻   Working on projects: FPL Fixture Calendar
 * ✉️    You can contact me at [attrill20@gmail.com](mailto:attrill20@gmail.com)